-CBC Ottawa Broadcast Centre is an 11-storey Class A office tower leased to Public Works and Government Services Canada and occupied by the Canadian Broadcasting Corporation.
-Floor plates in the office tower vary from 34,000 square feet of gross leasable area on the 2nd floor to 12,000 square feet of gross leasable area on the 11th.
-The tower is serviced by four elevators, and has a three-level underground 191 parking space garage and 24,730 leasable square feet of storage serviced by two elevators.
-The building has a central location in the Ottawa Central Business District.
+CBC Ottawa Broadcast Centre is an 11-storey Class A office tower built in 2004.
+Floor plates in the office tower vary from approximately 34,000 square feet on the second floor to 12,000 square feet on the 11th floor.
+The building has an underground parking garage and 25,000 square feet of storage space.
+It has a central downtown location with frontage on both Queen and Sparks Streets and is in very close proximity to Parliament Hill and an LRT station.
+CBC and Federal Government (PSPC) occupy 99% of the building with a ground floor cafe leasing the balance..